nishkohli96/client-server-libs/docs/Stripe.md

     ```

 9. Stripe unfortunately doesn't provide **ENUMS**, so they  need to be manually defined by the developer.
 I've defined them in the [types/stripe](../apps/express-server/src/types/stripe/) folder of `express-server` workspace.

+10. Each Stripe API has a [Request-ID](https://docs.stripe.com/api/request_ids?lang=node) which can be captured for logging purpose.